Steady-state bifurcations for three-cell networks with asymmetric inputs: Steady-state bifurcations for three-cell networks with asymmetric inputs

-\begin{proof} Consider a connected network $N$ with three cells, a generic coupled cell system $f^N$ and the corresponding Jacobian $J^N_f$ (at the origin). \\ (i) Suppose that $m_a(\upsilon)=2$.
-Then the eigenfunction $\mu$ has multiplicity one and the two source components of the network have one cell each.
+\begin{proof} Consider a connected network ${\mathcal{N}}$ with three-cells, a generic coupled cell system $f^{\mathcal{N}}$ and the corresponding Jacobian $J^{\mathcal{N}}_f$ (at the origin). \\ (i) Suppose that $m_a(\upsilon)=2$.
+Then the eigenvalue $\mu$ has multiplicity one and the two source components of the network have one cell each.
 Otherwise, the network will be disconnected.
 Note that if $i,j$ are the cells of the two source components then the polydiagonal defined by the equality $x_i = x_j$ is a two-dimensional network synchrony space.
-Moreover, the two-cell quotient associated to that synchrony subspace with dimension two has the eigenfunctions $\upsilon$ and $\mu$, because it is connected.
+Moreover, the two-cell quotient associated to that synchrony subspace with dimension two has the eigenvalues $\upsilon$ and $\mu$, because it is connected.
 If there were more than one synchrony subspaces with dimension two, then there were at least two linear independent eigenvectors of $\mu$.
-But, that is not possible, since the eigenfunction $\mu$ has multiplicity one.
-Therefore, there is only one two dimensional synchrony subspace and the lattice structure must be the one in Figure~\ref{lat:C2L1v}. \\ (ii) Suppose that $\upsilon$ and $\mu$ are the unique eigenfunctions of $J^N_f$, where $m_a(\upsilon)=1$ and $\mu$ has geometric multiplicity two.
-Then $\R^3=\Delta_0 \oplus E_{\mu}$ and by Remark~\ref{rem:exisysub}, every polydiagonal subspace of $\R^3$ is a synchrony subspace of $N$.
-Thus the lattice structure must be the one in Figure~\ref{lat:C2L3s}. \\ (iii) Suppose that $\upsilon$ and $\mu$ are the unique eigenfunctions, $m_a(\upsilon)=1$ and $\mu$ has geometric multiplicity one.
-Again, we know that any synchrony subspace with dimension two has the eigenfunctions $\upsilon$ and $\mu$.
+But, that is not possible, since the algebraic multiplicity of the eigenvalue $\mu$ is one.
+Therefore, there is only one two-dimensional synchrony subspace and the lattice structure must be the one in Figure~\ref{lat:C2L1v}. \\ (ii) Suppose that $\upsilon$ and $\mu$ are the unique eigenvalues of $J^{\mathcal{N}}_f$, where $m_a(\upsilon)=1$ and $\mu$ has geometric multiplicity two.
+Then $\R^3=\Delta_0 \oplus E_{\mu}$ and by Remark~\ref{rem:exisysub}, every polydiagonal subspace of $\R^3$ is a synchrony subspace of ${\mathcal{N}}$.
+Thus the lattice structure must be the one in Figure~\ref{lat:C2L3s}. \\ (iii) Suppose that $\upsilon$ and $\mu$ are the unique eigenvalues, $m_a(\upsilon)=1$ and $\mu$ has geometric multiplicity one.
+Again, we know that any synchrony subspace with dimension two has the eigenvalues $\upsilon$ and $\mu$.
 If there were two or more synchrony subspace with dimension two, we would obtain at least two linear independent eigenvectors associated with $\mu$, a contradiction.
-Therefore, the lattice structure must be one of the following two in Figures~\ref{lat:C2L1d}-\ref{lat:C2L0d}, where the defective eigenfunction is marked with a star $^*$. \\ (iv) Suppose that the network has three distinct eigenfunctions, $\upsilon$, $\mu_1$ and $\mu_2$, with multiplicity one.
-The quotient network associated to any two dimensional synchrony subspace has the eigenfunction $\upsilon$ and $\mu_i$ for some $i=1,2$.
-Since the eigenfunctions $\mu_1$ and $\mu_2$ have multiplicity one, two $2$-dimensional synchrony subspaces can not have the same eigenfunctions.
-Thus we have three cases depending on the number of two dimensional synchrony subspaces, see Figures~\ref{lat:C3L0}-\ref{lat:C3L2}. \end{proof}
+Therefore, the lattice structure must be one of the following two in Figures~\ref{lat:C2L1d}-\ref{lat:C2L0d}, where the defective eigenvalue is marked with a star $^*$. \\ (iv) Suppose that the network has three distinct eigenvalues, $\upsilon$, $\mu_1$ and $\mu_2$, with multiplicity one.
+The quotient network associated to any two dimensional synchrony subspace has the eigenvalue $\upsilon$ and $\mu_i$ for some $i=1,2$.
+Since the eigenvalues $\mu_1$ and $\mu_2$ have multiplicity one, two-dimensional synchrony subspaces can not have the same eigenvalues.
+Thus we have three cases depending on the number of two-dimensional synchrony subspaces, see Figures~\ref{lat:C3L2}-\ref{lat:C3L0}. \end{proof}